 Mid-grade: Rearview screen mirrors in this tier may cost anywhere from $100 to $180.
 In this price range, LCDs will still cover about half the viewing area.
-They should, however, transmit higher quality video from dash and rearview cameras.
+They should, however, transmit higher quality video from the dash and rearview cameras.
 Screens in this price range may automatically adjust to light conditions and may adjust camera angles when you drive in reverse.
 Parking line assistance is generally included but may or may not be adjustable.

 High-end: The best rearview mirror screen sets will cost $200 to $300.
 These screens should provide wide-angle views covering the width of the mirror.
 Rear cameras should relay lower-quality HD video, and dash cameras should record full HD video.
-Screens should have all the same features as mid-grade models as well as other value-added and safety features.
+Screens should have all the same features as mid-grade models as well as other safety features.

-If front-facing video looks blurry, it may be time to clean your windshield.
+If the front-facing video looks blurry, it may be time to clean your windshield.
 Some cameras tend to focus on water drops, fingerprints, and other dirty spots.

 Consider professional installation if you’re overwhelmed by the number of wires in your rearview mirror screen kit.

 If you use a rearview mirror device to keep an eye on children while driving, you may need to find a reflector that attaches under the mirror.

 If you must get a separate rearview camera to go with your rearview mirror screen, make sure you get a waterproof model.

 Q. Can I install a rearview mirror screen myself?